zkmopro/mopro/docs/docs/getting-started/rust-setup.md

 crate-type = ["lib", "cdylib", "staticlib"] name = "mopro_bindings"

-# We're going to build support for circom proofs only
+# We're going to build support for circom proofs only for this example
 [features]
 default = ["mopro-ffi/circom"]